Bhavya2520/git_github/README.md

 ## 41) If you want that all files to be as it as last commit then
 git checkout -f

+## 42) Branches
+Show all branches= git branch -v
+Show merge branches= git branch --merged
+Show non merge branches= git branch --no-merged delete a branch =  git branch -d <branchname> =it will not be deleted if branch has not merged forcefully delete a branch =  git branch -D <branchname>

 ---